Best Dive Fins 2026

 The Frog Plus handles Caribbean reef diving, Florida springs, and California kelp forests adequately.
 They won't outperform purpose-built fins in any specific condition, but they won't hold you back either.

 The foot pocket runs true to size.
 Go with your normal dive bootie size.
-The included rubber straps are adequate but worth upgrading to spring straps if you dive frequently.
+The included rubber straps are adequate but worth upgrading to spring straps if you dive frequently -- the Frog Plus accepts standard spring straps and the difference in daily convenience is immediate.

 Pros: - Excellent value for quality - Comfortable foot pocket for longer dives - Medium stiffness works for most divers - Proven design with decades of refinement